 SECTION 1.
-The annual dues shall be set by the Executive Council upon recommendation by the Finance Committee and shall include a subscription to ANDROLOGY in print and/or electronic form as determined by the dues structure set forth by the Executive Council.
+The annual dues shall be set by the Board of Directors upon recommendation by the Finance Committee and shall include a subscription to the electronic version of ANDROLOGY as determined by the dues structure set forth by the Board of Directors.

 SECTION 2.
 Payment of dues shall be on or before July 1.
 The dues payment shall cover the period July 1 to June 30 of each year.

 SECTION 3.
-Any person delinquent in dues for six (6) months shall be declared an Inactive Member.
+Any person not having paid dues for six (6) months shall be declared an Inactive Member.
 Inactive Members are not eligible to vote or receive ANDROLOGY at the Active Members reduced rate.
-Any person delinquent in dues for one (1) year shall no longer be a member of the Society and must re-apply for membership as stipulated in Article 1, Section 3 of these Bylaws.
+Any person delinquent in dues for one (1) year shall no longer be a member of the Society and must re-apply for membership as stipulated in Article 1, Section 3 of these bylaws.

 Endowment funds shall be placed in accounts separate from general funds.
 The principal may not be used; accrued interest shall be applied to purposes for which the funds were named.

 The Constitution and Bylaws of the Society shall be subject to alteration or repeal as described in Article V, Section 1 of the Constitution.
-The suggested revisions must be submitted to all members at least thirty (30) days prior to the voting.
+The suggested revisions must be submitted to all Active members at least thirty (30) days prior to the voting.
 The submission of proposed revisions may be made by electronic or paper means.
 The vote may be taken by mail or electronic ballot or voted on at the Annual Meeting of the Society, provided that the procedure and method of voting is described at the time the proposed revisions are submitted to the members.
-Changes in the Constitution or Bylaws shall require the affirmative vote of two-thirds (2/3) of those members responding by written ballot or present at the Annual Business Meeting of the Society.
+Changes in the Constitution or Bylaws shall require the affirmative vote of two-thirds (2/3) of those Active members responding by written ballot or present at the Annual Business Meeting of the Society.

-Procedures and other items, not specified in these Bylaws or by action of the Executive Council or of the membership in business meeting assembled, shall be in accordance with the Rules of Order by Henry M. Robert.
+Procedures and other items, not specified in these Bylaws or by action of the Board of Directors or of the membership in business meeting assembled, shall be in accordance with the Rules of Order by Henry M. Robert.